 How beautifully simple and practical are the teachings of Buddha, completely devoid of tangled metaphysics and the citation of mythologies.
 These three principles can win us a place in world far beyond this world where falsehood, anger, and selfishness are systemic evils.

 This is a reference to the Pure Abodes, called Pure Lands in Mahayana Buddhism, which are realms free from the necessity for rebirth.
-(They are also written about in Hindu scriptures, as well.)
+They are also written about in Hindu scriptures and in the Gospel of Saint John: “In my Father’s house are many mansions: if it were not so, I would have told you.
+I go to prepare a place for you.
+And if I go and prepare a place for you, I will come again, and receive you unto myself; that where I am, there ye may be also” (John 14:2, 3).
 Those who reach such levels are able to continually practice meditation under the tutorship of great evolved souls and eventually attain Nirvana.
 This is very important information, for by unceasing discipline and meditation we can fit ourselves to ascend to a Pure Abode after death and never more have to return here or to a lesser world.
 There without interruption we can engage in sadhana and attain the Goal.
 This is the hope set forth for all sadhakas, even those coming to it late in life.
 Ahimsa and determined restraint are the way.

 Harischandra Kaviratna: “The influxes of passion disappear in those who are ever vigilant, who are absorbed day and night in spiritual studies, and who are bent on realization of nirvana.”